 - Major cities in Cross River State are Calabar, Ugep, Ikom, Obudu, and Ogoja.

 - Only one major (federal) road connects 10 local government areas from the popular Watt Market in Calabar.
 They are Calabar South, Calabar Municipal, Odukpani, Akamkpa, Biase, Yakurr, Obubra, Ikom, Yala, and Ogoga.
 The road still goes on to Kastina-Ala in Benue State.

 - As of 2018, Cross River State is the only state in Nigeria, in which Governor (Ben Ayade) and Deputy Governor (Ivara Esu) are eggheads (professors).
 Ayade hails from Obudu while Esu is from Biase.

 - The rarest animals and plants in Cross River State can be found in forests located in Boki Local Government Area.

-- With an average population density of about sixty-five persons per square kilometers, Cross River State is about the most sparsely settled state in Southern Nigeria.
+- With an average population density of about 65 persons per square kilometre, Cross River State is about the most sparsely settled state in Southern Nigeria.

 - Cross River State boasts of being the venue for the largest carnival in Africa.

-- Various annual festivals are Cross River State Carnival (26-29 December) in Calabar, Yakurr Leboku Yam festival (28 August) in Ugep and the Calabar Boat Regatta.
+- Various annual festivals are the Cross River State Carnival (26-29 December) in Calabar, the Yakurr Leboku Yam festival (28 August) in Ugep and the Calabar Boat Regatta.

 - Cross River State is the leading tourism state in Nigeria.
 Especially the capital, Calabar.
 Visitors from different parts of Nigeria come to the city in large numbers all year round.